 Diageo is an alcoholic beverage company that is located in the United Kingdom.
 It’s been making efforts to expand its market in the United States.
 It trades on the NYSE under the symbol DEO.
-Four ordinary DEO shares represent one Diageo ADR.
-Diageo’s dividend yield is about 3%.
+One Diageo ADR represents four ordinary DEO shares.
+Diageo’s dividend yield, as of 2018, is about 3%.

 Teva Pharmaceutical ADR

-Teva Pharmaceutical Industries is a Tel Aviv, an Israel-based manufacturer that specializes in generic drugs and specialty medicine.
-It owns one of the broadest portfolios in the industry, and it trades on the NYSE under the symbol TEVA.
-Teva returns a dividend yield of approximately 3%.
+Teva Pharmaceutical Industries is a Tel Aviv based manufacturer that specializes in generic drugs and specialty medicine.
+It trades on the NYSE under the symbol TEVA.
+Teva returns a dividend yield, as of 2018, of approximately 3%.

 GlaxoSmithKline is a global pharmaceutical and healthcare company that is located in the United Kingdom.
-Established in 1999, it is now of the market leaders in the healthcare industry.
+Established in 1999, it is now one of the market leaders in the healthcare industry.
 It trades on the NYSE under the code GSK.
-With the broad line of products, new products growth, and restructuring plan, the outlook for GlaxoSmithKline looks promising.
-It pays a dividend yield of around 5%.
+With a broad line of products, the outlook for GlaxoSmithKline looks promising.
+As of 2018, it pays a dividend yield of around 5%.

 Siemens AG ADR

-Siemens is an energy conglomerate company that is headquartered in Munich and Berlin.
+Siemens is an energy conglomerate company that is headquartered in Germany.
 It is the largest manufacturing company in Europe.
 Siemens specializes in electrification, automation, and digitization.
 Siemens delisted from the New York Stock Exchange in May 2014.
-It maintains its ADR program on a Level I basis and it trades in the US in an over-the-counter basis only.
-Two Siemens ADRs traded in US dollars equal to one Siemens ordinary share.
-Siemens’ dividend yield is about 3.4%.
+It maintains its ADR program on a Level I basis and trades in the US on an over-the-counter basis.
+Two Siemens ADRs traded in US dollars equals one Siemens ordinary share.
+Siemens’ dividend yield, as of 2018, is about 3.4%.

 Novartis AG ADR

 Novartis is a Swiss multinational healthcare company that is headquartered in Basel, Switzerland.
-It is one of the largest pharmaceutical companies in the world in terms of sales and capitalization.
+It is one of the largest pharmaceutical companies in the world in terms of sales and market capitalization.
 It is listed on the NYSE under the trading symbol NVS.
-The company owes its current success to M&A transactions and direct investments from high net worth investors.
-Novartis pays a dividend yield of about 4%.
+The company owes much of its current success to M&A transactions.

 Total S.A.
 ADR

-Total S.A. is a France-based energy company and is the world’s fourth-largest international oil and gas company.
+Total S.A. is a France-based energy company, the world’s fourth-largest international oil and gas company.
 As an energy company, its stock prices are affected by the volatility of oil prices.
-The dividend yield from Total ADRs is about 5.5%.
+The dividend yield, as of 2018, from Total ADRs is about 5.5%.

 Determining the Price of ADRs

-An American Depository Receipt represents the number of underlying shares that an American investor owns in the underlying shares of the foreign company.
+An American Depository Receipt represents a specified number of the regular stock shares of the foreign company.
 It may be expressed as a fraction of a share or multiple shares of the foreign company.
-For example, four Diageo Plc ordinary shares represent one Diageo Plc ADR.
-It can be expressed as a ratio, i.e., 4:1.
+For example, as noted above, one Diageo ADR represents four Diageo Plc ordinary shares.
+This can be expressed as a ratio, i.e., 4:1.
 Similarly, one ADR could represent half of an ordinary share of the foreign company.
-This can be expressed as a ratio, i.e., 0.5:1.
-The price of an ADR is determined in a way that American investors are able to purchase the foreign company’s stocks and still maintain the quality of the stocks.

 Demand and Supply

-Once an American Depository Receipt is listed on the NYSE, its prices are determined by the forces of demand and supply.
-It means that its issuers lack control over the price of the ADR.
-In most cases, the price of an ADR tends to follow the trends of its parent shares that are trading in the country of origin.
-For example, if a Chinese company sells its ADR on the NYSE, the price of these stocks may be influenced by the prices of shares on the Shanghai Stock Exchange.
-If a major event occurs in the foreign country, e.g., a lawsuit loss or a ban on the company’s product, the effects of this event may reflect on the prices of the ADR stocks trading on the NYSE.
+Once an American Depository Receipt is listed on the NYSE, its price is determined by the forces of demand and supply.
+In most cases, the price of an ADR tends to follow the price of its parent shares trading in the country of origin.
+For example, if a Chinese company sells its ADR on the NYSE, the price will typically mirror the price of the company’s shares on the Shanghai Stock Exchange.
+If a major event occurs in the foreign country, e.g., a lawsuit loss or a ban on the company’s products, the effects of the event will be reflected in the price of the ADRs.

-However, sometimes the prices of the ADR and ordinary shares in the foreign company may vary considerably, creating an arbitrage opportunity.
-Some large investors with large capital may move in to capitalize on the price difference between a company’s ADR and its underlying shares using short-term trading strategies.
-Arbitrage is common among institutional investors with access to more trading capital, trading specialists, intelligent software and up-to-date news to exploit such opportunities and earn revenues from short-term price differences.
+However, sometimes the prices of the ADR and the ordinary shares in the foreign company may vary somewhat, creating an arbitrage opportunity.
+Large investors may move to capitalize on the price discrepancy, which is usually only temporary.
+Arbitrage is common among institutional investors with access to more trading capital, trading specialists, intelligent software, and up-to-date news required to exploit such opportunities and earn profits from short-term price differences.

 Risks of Investing in American Depository Receipts

-Although American Depository Receipts trade in the domestic US markets in dollars, they possess some degree of risk that US investors should take into consideration when investing in them.
+Although American Depository Receipts trade in the domestic US markets in dollars, they possess some degree of risk that US investors should take into consideration.
 Here are some of the risks that face ADRs:

-Some currencies are very volatile, and a company may be profitable today but become devalued within a short period due to currency fluctuation.
+A foreign company may be profitable but its ADRs may lose value due to currency exchange rate fluctuations.
 When buying American Depository Receipts, consider the stability of the ADR’s home currency and its history against the US dollar.
-Constant currency fluctuations can result in significant losses to investors.
+Currency fluctuations can result in significant losses for investors.

 An ADR is affected by the home country’s political stability and sanctions.
-Before investing in an ADR, research the current situation in the issuer’s home country and be familiar with the local news.
-If there are sanctions to and from the country, the ADR prices will be affected.
+Before investing in an ADR, research the current situation in the issuer’s home country.
+If there are trading sanctions related to the country, the ADR prices will be affected.

-Inflation represents a loss in the purchasing power of buyers and a rise in the prices of goods and services.
-Inflation is an extension of the currency risk, such that, if the home country experiences high inflation, it will make its currency less valuable and this will affect the ADR prices.
+Inflation risk is an extension of the currency risk.
+If the home country experiences high inflation, this will make its currency less valuable, and that will affect the ADR prices.